A continuum model of multi-phase reactive transport in igneous systems: Phenomenological Closures

+The permission functions are a set of phase- and process-specific functions, $\theta_a^i \geq 0$, which prescribe the effective system-scale behavior of a multi-phase system and isolate the effective medium aspects of our closures \citep[e.g.,][]{Mavko2009}.
+Their formulation and calibration represents a highly consequential step of application-oriented model building within our framework.

+If permissions are equal to unity, the coefficients depend linearly on phase proportions and thus represent diffusion along straight, connected pathways within a phase.
+Such simple volumetric weighting of effective transport is not usually sufficient to describe the effective media behaviour of interest here.
+Instead, permissions are introduced to express the effective increase or decrease of transport rates depending on whether a phase is internally well-connected, or whether its disconnected constituents are connected to adjacent phases of higher or lower diffusivity.
+One way to formalise this concept is to write permissions as averages of pure-phase diffusive properties weighted by a measure of connectivity within and between phases.

-The study of the effective rheology of aggregates has a long tradition in Effective Medium Theory \citep[e.g.,][]{Mavko2009}.
-Effective Medium Theory has mostly been concerned with elastic properties \citep{Hashin1963,Hill1963,Watt1976}; it casts effective deformational properties as weighted averages of pure-phase properties with weights that take into account relative proportions and topologies of local-scale phase constituents, and averaging techniques that reflect the partitioning of flux and forcing gradients between phases.
-For example, if the total flux accommodated by the aggregate is the sum of partial phase fluxes, while all phases experience the same forcing gradient, a weighted arithmetic average is used.
-This provides an upper limit to the effective flux coefficient known as the Voigt bound \citep{Hill1963}.
-Or, a harmonic mean is called for if the total forcing gradient supported by the aggregate is equal to the sum of partial phase gradients, while each phase sustains the same flux.
-This lower limit is known as Reuss bound \citep{Hill1963}.
-Stricter bounds have been derived by \citet{Hashin1963} for an idealised scenario of spherical inclusions.
-Yet, these bounds still leave considerable room for different effective behavior in between.
+Different types of averages can be employed to prescribe effective media coefficients.
+To use momentum diffusion as an example, if total stress accommodated by an aggregate is the sum of partial phase stresses while all phases experience the same strain rates, an arithmetic average is appropriate; it represents an upper limit to effective aggregate viscosity \citep[Voigt bound,][]{Hill1963}.
+In contrast, weighted harmonic averaging is appropriate if the total strain rate accommodated is equal to the sum of partial strain rates while each phase supports the same stress.
+This provides a lower limit to effective rheology \citep[Reuss bound,][]{Hill1963}.
+Stricter bounds have been derived \citep{Hashin1963}, but they still leave considerable room for different effective behavior in between, particularly when pure-phase end-members have strongly contrasting viscosities.

-For a given set of weights, geometric averaging produces effective properties halfway between upper and lower bounds in logarithmic space, a convenient property when dealing with possibly tens of orders of magnitude phase viscosity contrasts.
-We therefore write permission functions as weighted geometric averages of pure-phase diffusive flux coefficient contrasts, \begin{linenomath*}
+For a given set of weights, geometric averaging produces effective properties in between upper and lower bounds in logarithmic space, a convenient property when dealing with up to ten or more orders of magnitude phase viscosity contrasts not uncommon in igneous aggregates.
+We therefore write permission functions as weighted geometric averages, \begin{linenomath*}